 ATH100 (010).
-Speech Communication (Spring; Culbert).
-A practical introduction to speech-making.
+Speech Communication (Not offered 2007-2008).
+A practical introduction to speechmaking.
 Through varied and increasingly complex speech assignments, students learn to integrate standard skills in public communication: speech concept and content, the organization and support of ideas, audience analysis and involvement, and physical presentation techniques including personal style and the mastery of multimedia presentational technology.